Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 }
 ```

-This design ensures that the static provenance information, which is a component of the hash itself, is stored once and is immutable.
-The run-specific metrics are stored in a separate, appendable dataset.
-This is a more robust and conceptually correct approach.
+This ensures that the static provenance information is stored once and is immutable.

-> **Note**: This implementation is a pragmatic design choice for the initial release.
-A truly cryptographic reverse-link would require a more complex hashing algorithm that is aware of downstream dependencies.
-This more robust approach is being considered for a future release.
-For details, see [Future Considerations: Cryptographic Reverse-Linking](#future-considerations-cryptographic-reverse-linking).

-#### Future Considerations: Cryptographic Reverse-Linking

-The current implementation uses a pragmatic approach for reverse-traversal by explicitly storing the hashes of a task's parents in its metadata.
-While this is efficient and sufficient for the initial release, it is not cryptographically verifiable.

-A more robust and tamper-proof solution would involve modifying the core hashing algorithm to incorporate a cryptographic link to downstream consumers.
-This would require a significant architectural change to move beyond a simple Merkle DAG.

-The proposed approach is to embed a hash of the "downstream recipe" into the upstream node's hash calculation.
-This would ensure that any change to a consuming stage's dependency recipe would invalidate the upstream producer's hash, providing a tamper-proof chain of provenance in both directions.
-This advanced hashing model is deferred to a later release to focus on stabilizing the core forward-only execution engine.

 ### 4.4.
 Telemetry and Cost Metrics

-After **every** execution of a task, whether it succeeds or fails, a new telemetry record is generated and stored.
-This is achieved by creating a MATLAB `struct` with all available information, serializing it to a JSON string, and appending it to the `metadata` dataset.
+After **every** execution of a task (whether it was a cache miss or a re-run of a `memory_only` task), a new telemetry record is generated and stored.

-This "self-describing record" approach is highly resilient to changes, as new fields can be added in the future without invalidating older records.
+The `FileBackend` achieves this by loading the existing `.mat` file, appending the new telemetry record to the `telemetry` cell array in memory, and then overwriting the file with the updated contents.
+This read-modify-write cycle is an atomic operation that guarantees the integrity of the telemetry log.

 Standard telemetry fields include:

 * `timestamp`
 * `status` ('SUCCESS' or 'FAILURE')